-The Nomination and Remuneration Committee is constituted in line with the regulatoryrequirements mandated by the Companies Act 2013 and the LODR.
-The details of theCommittee and its terms of reference are set out in the Corporate Governance Reportforming part of the Boards Report.
+The Nomination and Remuneration Committee is constituted as per the regulatoryrequirements mandated by the Companies Act 2013 and the LODR.
+The details of theCommittee and its terms of reference are set out in the Corporate Governance Reportforming part of the Board's Report.

 18] MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY TO WHICHTHE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT

 There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of this report.